Interviews

 Elena Verna is a reference in the world of B2B product growth.
-She’s been an executive and/or advisor for some of the most successful B2B companies: MongoDB, Miro, Maze, and is currently interim head of Growth at Amplitude.
+She’s been an executive and/or advisor for some of the most successful B2B companies: MongoDB, Miro, Maze, Amplitude and is now head of Growth at Lovable.
 She’s also a partner and program creator at Reforge.

 Elena is famous for her memes, poems and frameworks, which, beyond making us laugh, contributed to evangelizing a tech industry formerly drunk on the quest for short-lived ‘growth hacks’.